Marina Information

 Facilities

-All the normal Marina facilities are available, with water and electricity on most pontoons, toilets and showers ashore.
+All the normal Marina facilities are available, with water and electricity on all pontoons, toilets and showers ashore.
+They have new toilets and showers

 Boats of up to 60 tonnes can be lifted, with limited storage ashore in the boatyard.
 The Marina has arrangements with a local shipwright Steve Roberts to organise repair works within the yard.
-He may also be able to arrange chandlery, as yacht chandlery is thin on the ground in Liverpool.
+He now has a full chandlery shop.

 Charts and navigational equipment should be no problem in Liverpool, with DPM used to supplying chart portfolios for ships worldwide (City centre waterfront).

-The nearest supermarkets are in Toxteth, and you will need a cab.
+The nearest supermarkets are in Toxteth, half an hour's walk away, so you will need a cab.
 You may be able to cadge a lift from one of the Marina residents... the locals are friendly.

 Transport wise Liverpool is well connected, InterCity trains from Lime Street connect with many cities including London.
 John Lennon airport has national and international flights.
 Both are a good cab ride from the Marina.